hackesofice/Acode-Browser/README.md

 `note`
+> this plugin is fully open-source at <a href="https://github.com/hackesofice/Acode-Browser.git"> hear </a>
 > if you have any concerns about it plese open a issue on github page we will do our best to resolve the issue

 # Contributions